zaoyang/30-days-of-web-development/day-25/day-25.cq.md

 In this article, we'll first define what a file path is and then look at the two types, their syntax, and what they mean.

->I **Windows Users**File path syntax is essentially the same for macOS and Windows OS users.
+>I**Windows Users**: File path syntax is essentially the same for macOS and Windows OS users.
 The only difference is the use of forward **`/`** vs. backslashes **`\`** slashes in file paths, where Windows uses backslashes.
 However, you might notice that PowerShell corrects for this.
 As such, I have not modified my examples to correct for this as it won't affect what we're doing.
 If you're curious about the history, I recommend [this](https://www.howtogeek.com/181774/why-windows-uses-backslashes-and-everything-else-uses-forward-slashes/) article.

 ### What are file paths?